SOENBigData/WhoToFollow/README.md

 =================================
 Using command line :

-Download the whotofollow.jar from the repository https://github.com/SOENBigData/WhoToFollow/whotofollow.jar Once you have the jar,follow the following steps:
+Download the whotofollow.jar from the repository https://github.com/SOENBigData/WhoToFollow/WhoToFollow.jar Once you have the jar,follow the following steps:
-Navigate to the directory where your downloaded whotofollow.jar is downloaded.
+Navigate to the directory where your downloaded WhoToFollow.jar is downloaded.
 Create an input file in the same directory for the jar Execute the command java -jar whotofollow.jar inputFile.txt output1 output2